- Will the Federal Reserve provide parking when I come for my interview?

-Although a cover letter is not necessary, attaching one with your application can help distinguish you from other candidates who apply for the same position.
+- Although a cover letter is not necessary, attaching one with your resume can help distinguish you from other candidates who apply for the same position.
 The online application we provide allows you to attach a cover letter with your application.

 - Can I fax my resumé?

-The Board prefers that you apply for available positions online through our Career Opportunities
+- The Board prefers that you apply for available positions online through our Jobs by Category web site.

 - Do I need to apply through the Office of Personnel Management’s web site?